Mumble-SRL/MPush-Flutter/README.md

 To configure the Android part you need to pass a `MPAndroidNotificationsSettings` to the configure sections, it has 2 parameters:

 -  `channelId`: the id of the channel
+-  `channelName`: the name for the channel
+-  `channelDescription`: the description for the channel
 -  `icon`: the default icon for the notification, in the example application the icon is in the res folder as a mipmap, so it's adressed as `@mipmap/icon_notif`

 ## Request a token